hversu/ugh/README.md

 a set of tools for casting graphs of any form to efficient universal structures

-- univeresal graph transformer to tranform multiple data sources to the universal data format
+- *univeresal graph transformer* to tranform multiple data sources to the universal data format
-- add hyperedges - a method to find hyperedges by comparing node and edge properties
+- *add hyperedges* to define, find and add hyperedges

 ## universal_graph_transformer